Sachs Family Law, PC

 Bring a list of questions to your first consultation with the family law attorney, make sure they all get answered.
 By the end of the consultation, you should know whether they are the right attorney for you.

+Mistakes at trial or in settlement can be expensive or impossible to fix.
 When you enter into a final agreement or receive a Final Judgment and Decree of Divorce, some things can be changed or modified in that final agreement, but some things can not be changed.
 It is very important that you get the final documents right, the first time.
 In order to get the final documents right, you need to talk to your attorney about all the facts in your case, and provide a full financial disclosure to the attorney.
 The advice that your attorney will give you, is only as good as the information you give them.

 If your initial action has already concluded, some things from the final documents can be changed.
 If you need to make a change to your alimony award, the child custody decision, parenting time for your children, the amount of child support in your final paperwork, these things can be changed – give us a call.
 These things can all be changed, but they must be changed by a Judge either after the parties agree or or by a Court Order.
 Parenting time between the parents can also be changed, but a Court Order is not required in every situation.
 If your co-parent is not following the Court Order, or your ex-spouse is not paying the alimony, or other financial obligation from your Court Order, we can file a contempt to enforce the final decree.
 In this situation, you can also ask the Court for an order to reimburse your attorney fees.